-Vinica is thrilled to be offering placements in our first AgriDiversity Wine Industry Training Program, with funding supported by the Province of British Columbia and contributions from the BC Wine Institute and the Wine and Spirit Education Trust.
+Vinica is thrilled to be hosting our first AgriDiversity Wine Industry Training Program, with funding supported by the Province of British Columbia and contributions from the Wine Growers BC and the Wine and Spirit Education Trust.

 Vinica’s comprehensive training, mentorship and internship program supports aspiring BIPOC wine professionals to advance their careers.

 Are you interested in working at the management leadership level in the wine industry?
 Do you identify as Black, Indigenous, or a person of colour?
 Want to advance your career with top-level training?
 Prepared to invest your time in learning?Applications for February 2021 have closed, but we are building a wait list for the next program offering, hopefully later this year.
 See more information below…

 Vinica’s first AgriDiversity program takes place February 15 – April 9, 2021.
 This involved 8 week program involves three residency weeks in Kelowna, BC, as well as two weeks of internship placements (various locations depending on interest) and three other weeks of study and mentorship.
 Participants should expect to be busy at least five full days per week throughout this two month program.
 Support is available for participants to travel for residency.

 - WSET (Wine and Spirit Education Trust) Level 2

 - WSET (Wine and Spirit Education Trust) Level 3

 - BC Wine Ambassador Levels 1 & 2

 - BC Wine Industry-Specific Training

 - Employment Assistance Services- Skills Assessment and Planning, Resume Building & Virtual Job Fair